bigstepinc/metalcloud-docs/general/metalcloud_pricing.rst

 For a typical 720 hour month the pricing of the various storage options is as follows:

+Reservations will overrride on-demand prices for matching instances and are up to 40% lower than on-demand pricing making them suitable for more predictible scenarios.

 +---------------------------+---------------+---------------+---------------+
 |Storage type               |Euro           |GBP            |USD            |
 +===========================+===============+===============+===============+